Prince Henry of the Netherlands (1820–1879): Career

 Prince Henry was appointed an officer in the navy in his teens, and served many years, whence the sobriquet de Zeevaarder ("the Navigator"), after the Portuguese Prince Henry the Navigator.
 He visited the Dutch East Indies in 1837, remaining there for seven months.

 Personal life

-He married twice.
+Prince Henry married twice.
 On 9 May 1853, in Weimar, he married Amalia Maria da Gloria Augusta of Saxe-Weimar-Eisenach (Ghent, 20 May 1830 - Walferdange Castle, 1 May 1872).
+It is unlikely Henry had any intention to remarry after what by all accounts had been a harmonious marriage.
+By the second half of the 1870s however the continuation of the family line had become seriously threatened.
+No children had been born into the House of Orange-Nassau since 1851.
+King William III's eldest son, a bachelor in his late thirties, lived in voluntary exile in Paris because his father refused him permission to marry a Dutch Countess.
+The Kings's second son had died in 1850 and his third son, who suffered from various health problems and seems to have had no romantic interest in women, was considered unlikely ever to marry.
+Fifty-eight year old Prince Henry therefore went searching for a second wife considerably younger than himself in a bid to save the family from extinction.

 On 24 August 1878, in Potsdam, he married Marie Elisabeth Louise Frederica of Prussia (Marmorpalais, 14 September 1855 – Schloss Albrechtsberg, 20 June 1888).
-Both marriages were childless.
-At the time of his death at Walferdange Castle from measles, he was third in line of succession to the Dutch throne.
+Within six months Henry had contracted measles and died.
+Like the first, his second marriage remained childless.
+At the time of his death at Walferdange Castle, Prince Henry was third in line of succession to the Dutch throne and one of 5 male family members.
+Five years later only ageing King William III remained.

+Prince Henry was a shy, pious and homely man, who had trouble speaking in public and (especially when he was young) was easily embarrassed.
+He got on very well with his brother Alexander and sister Sophie, but had a troubled relationship with his eldest brother William, especially after the latter had ascended the throne in 1849.
+According to Dutch Minister for War A.W.P.
+Weitzel, Prince Henry lived in salutary fear of his brother and did not interfere with anything lest it should offend the King.

 Throughout his life, his title was His Royal Highness Prince Henry of the Netherlands, Prince of Orange-Nassau.

 Legacy

 The Prins Hendrikkade, a major street in Amsterdam, was named after Prince Henry following his death in 1879.
 A bust of Henry stands on the street.

 The Prins Hendrik Stichting, a charity founded by Prince Henry in 1871 and named after him, provides care to sailors and their widows.

 In Luxembourg, an oak tree in Grünewald forest was planted and named after him following his death in 1879.
 The city of Luxembourg also has a street named after Henry, the Boulevard Prince-Henri.